intuition-dev/INTUITION/src/README.md

 [Metabake.net](http://www.metabake.net)
 [Click for 'THE' mbake Docs](http://doc.metabake.org/mbake/)

-License of all examples apps are MIT - but core build lib itself is LGPL:
+License of all apps are MIT - but core build lib itself is LGPL:
 You can use for free in any way; but if you change the core library directly, you must offer to contribute back to the source of the ideas.

+### MetaBake is the open source extensible low-code productivity tool for programmers.

 #### Metabake.org is the extensible low-code productivity tool for application developers via static generation; with Pug, Markdown and more; including dynamic data binding. *Some developers implement applications faster than others.*